HotswapProjects/HotswapAgent/README.md

 Creating Release
 ================
 Launch `run-tests.sh` script in the main directory.
-Currently, you have to setup JAVA_HOME location directory manually.
+Currently, you have to set up JAVA_HOME location directory manually.
 At least Java 11 with DCEVM should be checked before a release.
 All automatic tests are set to fail the whole script in case of any single test failure.

 Go to the directory representing repository root.
 In case DCEVM is named `dcevm`